Atlanta, Georgia — Est. 1847

 About This Record

-c.
-1905 This page is about Terminal Station, an Atlanta legend.
+This page is about Terminal Station, an Atlanta legend.
 Designed by architect Philip Thornton Marye and built in 1905, the Renaissance revival station would host as many as 80 trains per day.
 As Eisenhower's highways tore through postwar downtown, Terminal Station would remain a rally point for multiple Georgia railroads.
-And though the Metro Atlanta Rapid Transit Authority (MARTA) was not formed until an act of the 1965 Georgia Assembly, it was buses only; it would not offer commuter rail…
+And though the Metro Atlanta Rapid Transit Authority (MARTA) was not formed until an act of the 1965 Georgia Assembly, it was buses only; it would not offer commuter rail service until…

 Read More →